hdigital/parlgov-web/docs/assets/parlgov-codebook.md

 Coding comments

-- the data sources on election results before (and after) 1945 are often incosistent
+- the data sources on election results before (and after) 1945 are often inconsistent

 ### Croatia